 It’s all pretty scary.
-The ripple effects would be severe, the specifics of which are far too many to list here.
+When the trucks stop rolling, the ripple effects would be severe.
+The specifics of which are far too many to list here.
 You may be of the opinion that something like this could or would never happen.
 You would be wrong to think that.
 Don’t let your normalcy bias get in the way of critical thinking.

 Imagine a pandemic.
 A major and deadly pandemic WILL happen again.
-It has in the past and there is no denying that it will happen in the future.
-Much of the trucking transportation system would be affected for a number of reasons including they themselves being stricken or the fear of becoming infected while out in public.
+It has in the past, and there is no denying that it will happen in the future.
+Much of the trucking transportation system would be affected for a number of reasons including they themselves being stricken, or the fear of becoming infected while out in public.
+(UPDATE: Or by government vax mandates!).
 Even a partial trucking collapse would lead towards a chain-reaction that would cripple the rest.